-Gaucher disease is an inherited condition in which your body does not store fatty materials (called lipids) correctly.
-Fatty substances can build up around your vital organs, including your liver, spleen, lungs, bones, and brain.
+Gaucher’s disease is an inherited condition in which your body doesn’t correctly store fatty materials called lipids.
+Fatty substances can build up around your vital organs, including your:

-Gaucher disease is categorized as a metabolic disease because the fat accumulation affects how many of your bodily systems function.
+Gaucher’s disease is a metabolic disease.
+The fat accumulation it causes affects how certain bodily systems function.
 The condition is also called a lipid storage disorder.

-Three types of Gaucher disease exist: type 1, type 2, and type 3.
-You are more likely to have type 1 Gaucher disease if you are of Ashkenazi descent, or Eastern-European Jewish descent.
+You’re more likely to have type 1 Gaucher’s disease if you’re of Ashkenazi Jewish descent.
 The other types of the condition can affect people of all heritages equally.

-Type 1 Gaucher disease is also called “non-neuropathic.”
-It is the mildest form and most common type of the condition.
-Symptoms of type 1 can begin in childhood or adulthood, and range in severity.
+Type 1 Gaucher’s disease is also called “non-neuropathic Gaucher’s disease.”
+It’s the mildest form of the condition and the most common.
+The symptoms of type 1 can begin in childhood or adulthood.
+They range in severity.

 - bone pain